Best Ever Banana Bread (video)

-- In another bowl, mix together the eggs, mashed bananas, oil, and vanilla.
+- In a medium bowl, whisk together the mashed bananas, oil, eggs, and vanilla.
 Add to the dry ingredients and mix until just combined.
 Pour the batter into the prepared loaf pan.

 - Bake for about 60 minutes or until a toothpick inserted into the center comes out clean.